sigitsuprayogi/rails_angular/README.md

 - rails s

 How to run Angular
-- copy folder railsng_frontend to root (linux : var/www/yourproject | windows : xampp/htdoc/yourproject)
+- copy folder railsng_frontend to root (linux : var/www/yourproject)
 - open your browser and open project address (http://localhost/yourproject)

 easy right?

 sigitsuprayogi@ymail.com or whatsapp : +6285275010148
-if you have job for me.
+- if you have job for me.